[API] Admin can prevent reuse by cancelling a completed container

 Note: In the container model, we check that the value for container state has actually changed before validating, which means that if a user tries to update to the current state (via arv container update or whatever), it passes validation.
 Even though nothing changed, this may be confusing to the user as it implies that this type of command is allowed.
 Let me know if you think this should be changed.

-#7 Updated by Tom Clegg about 1 month ago
+#7 Updated by Tom Clegg over 2 years ago

 I see how the story description and API docs imply otherwise, but non-admin users are already prohibited from updating containers at all (except the container process itself can update its own progress fields while state==Running).
 So I don't think we need a special "admin state transitions" here.